Petro Poroshenko: Panama and Paradise Papers

 Poroshenko was named in the Paradise Papers.
 He set up an offshore company in the British Virgin Islands during the peak of the war in Donbas.
 Leaked documents from the Panama Papers show he registered the company, Prime Asset Partners Ltd, on 21 August 2014.
 Records in Cyprus show him as the firm's only shareholder.
 He said that he had done nothing wrong, and the legal firm, Avellum, overseeing the sale of Roshen, his confectionery company, said that "any allegations of tax evasion (were) groundless".
 The anti-corruption group Transparency International believes that the "creation of businesses while serving as president is a direct violation of the constitution".
 A similar explanation was given by current President Zelenskyy when he was named in the Pandora Papers.

 Personal life

-Poroshenko has been married to Maryna since 1984.
-The couple have four children: Oleksii (born 1985), the twins Yevheniia and Oleksandra (born 2000) and Mykhailo (born 2001).
+Poroshenko has been married to Maryna Perevedentseva, a cardiologist, since 1984.
+The couple have four children together: Oleksii (born 1985), twins Yevheniia and Oleksandra (born 2000) and Mykhailo (born 2001).
 Oleksii was a representative in the regional parliament of Vinnytsia Oblast.
 In November 2014, he became a People's Deputy of Ukraine with 64.04% of votes in constituency No.12.

-Maryna Poroshenko is a cardiologist who does not take part in public life, apart from her participation in the activities of the Petro Poroshenko Charity Foundation.
 Poroshenko became a grandfather on the day of his presidential inauguration, 7 June 2014.

+His wife is actively involved in the activities of the Petro Poroshenko Charity Foundation.

 Poroshenko is a member of the Ukrainian Orthodox Church.
 Poroshenko has financed the restoration of its buildings and monasteries.
 In high-level meetings he is often seen with a crucifix.

-Poroshenko speaks fluent Ukrainian, Russian, English, and Romanian.
+In addition to his native language, Ukrainian, Poroshenko is fluent in Russian, English, and Romanian.